jazzdelightsme/ConsoleBouncer/ReadMe.md

 4. **May crash your shell.** Due to [this GH Issue](https://github.com/dotnet/runtime/issues/88697) (a problem in the .NET Console API), if you are unlucky with timing, and PSReadLine happens to be calling e.g.
    `KeyAvailable` at just the same time as some straggler process is getting killed, it might trigger the exception described by that GH Issue, and crash your shell.
-TBD: a PSReadLine Issue.
+There are two PSReadLine Issues filed for this: [this one](https://github.com/PowerShell/PSReadLine/issues/3744) for a scoped fix to handle the exception; and [this one](https://github.com/PowerShell/PSReadLine/issues/3745) to propose a technically superior solution to the problem that ConsoleBouncer is solving, implemented in PSReadLine itself.